Everyone has their arch-enemy. Batman and the Joker. The Lakers and the Celtics. Coke and Pepsi.

 - When cracks in the asphalt get big enough, dirt can collect and allow weeds to grow

+If you have noticed cracks forming in your asphalt, you’re going need driveway crack sealer.
 Fixing cracks with a hot rubberized driveway crack sealer before they can turn into potholes is one of the wisest things you can do for your property, saving you money by extending the life of your asphalt.

 What is hot rubberized crack sealant?